-The results from study 2 indicated that participants actually faked more on the second word knowledge task when they were given more explicit instructions.
-The observation that fake scores were not reduced with more explicit instructions suggests that faking was not a result of instructional ambiguity.
-However, we did not anticipate that fake score would significantly increase at test two.
-It is possible that this increase in fake scores could be the result of ego depletion (Baumeister, 1998).
+The results from study 2 indicated that participants actually overclaimingd more on the second word knowledge task when they were given more explicit instructions.
+The observation that overclaiming scores were not reduced with more explicit instructions suggests that overclaiming was not a result of instructional ambiguity.
+However, we did not anticipate that overclaiming score would significantly increase at test two.
+It is possible that this increase in overclaiming scores could be the result of ego depletion (Baumeister, 1998).
 Ego-depletion studies suggest that utilization of self-control has an energy cost and depletes cognitive resources.
 When making decisions, responding actively and engaging in self-control we rely on this limited resource that may be temporarily depleted” (Baumeister et al, 2000) In the state of ego-depletion, executive cognitive processes may function less optimally and rely on passive, automatic processes such as routines, rituals, over generalizations and stereotyping (Baumeister et al, 2000).
-Thus, in this context, the results of Study 2 suggest that faking may at least in some instances be an automatic process.
-Automaticity of faking responses are consistent with Holtgraves (YEAR) who found that social desirability responding is likely to be automatic, and Hsu et al. Year who reported quicker responses when faking ? than when responding truthfully.
+Thus, in this context, the results of Study 2 suggest that overclaiming may at least in some instances be an automatic process.
+Automaticity of overclaiming responses are consistent with Holtgraves (YEAR) who found that social desirability responding is likely to be automatic, and Hsu et al. Year who reported quicker responses when overclaiming ? than when responding truthfully.
 (Holden, Fekken, and Jackson,1985) Given this information, participants’ engagement across the span of our procedures may have led them to respond more automatically in WKT 2 than in WKT 1.
+If overclaiming is an automatic response then this could explain the increase in overclaiming from test 1 to test 2.

-Study 2 demonstrated that social norms had a significant effect on fake scores.
-Participants in the high norm conditions had significantly higher fake scores than participants in the low norm condition.
+Study 2 demonstrated that social norms had a significant effect on overclaiming scores.
+Participants in the high norm conditions had significantly higher overclaiming scores than participants in the low norm condition.
 Info on influence of norms?

-An ternative explanation for “faking” in the WKT is that participants have simply mislearned word knowledge.
-Consequently when asked to define wors they unintentionally provide incorrect responses.
-This would be logically different from faking in the sense we are inferring.
-However, the influence of norms in study 2 suggests that misrepresentation and not mislearning/misunderstanding is the most parsimonious interpretation of “fake scores.”
+An alternative explanation for “overclaiming” in the WKT is that participants have simply mislearned word knowledge.
+Consequently when asked to define words they unintentionally provide incorrect responses.
+This would be logically different from overclaiming in the sense we are inferring.
+However, the influence of norms in study 2 suggests that misrepresentation and not mislearning/misunderstanding is the most parsimonious interpretation of “overclaiming scores.”
 Though mislearning may certainly play a role in such results, it is difficult to explain why mislearning or misunderstanding of knowledge should be influenced by the social norm manipulation in this study.